Personal Injury Solicitor

 - We will advise you in relation to the assessment.

 - If not accepted, then we will commence the Court process or seek a settlement

 We will discuss our fee with you depending on the type of case.
-We do not seek an upfront payment.

 Personal Injuries Assessment board (PIAB) is Ireland’s independent state body which assesses personal injury compensation.